 Learn more about how we are protecting your information.

-Community ratings Our community-based feedback and ratings system helps borrowers quickly identify high-quality lenders and mortgage professionals that participate in the Zillow Mortgage Marketplace.
-Borrowers are strongly encouraged to rate lenders so that the entire Zillow Mortgage Marketplace community can benefit.
+Community ratings Our community-based feedback and ratings system helps borrowers quickly identify high-quality lenders and mortgage professionals that participate in the Zillow Mortgages.
+Borrowers are strongly encouraged to rate lenders so that the entire Zillow Mortgages community can benefit.
 Ratings are based on quality of information and service provided.
 A ratings scale of 1 to 5 indicates how likely a borrower is to recommend a lender with 5 "very likely" and 1 "very unlikely."
 A lender's overall rating is then calculated by taking the average of all scores.

 Back to top